 One thing you are sure to find on every Hawaiian food truck and Hawaiian menu is Mac Salad.
 It is a staple in the island cuisine and so incredibly easy to make.
 What I love most is that almost every where you go it will be very close to the same, as it is a simple recipe.
 The big difference between Hawaiian-Style Mac Salad and other macaroni salads is that it typically does not have mustard in the dressing.
 Nor does it have much in the way of add-ins like veggies – except for one!

 I usually say use whatever short pasta you want for a pasta salad, but this one really needs elbow macaroni to be the classic Hawaiian-Style Mac Salad that you want.
-I like to Barilla brand specifically because it has sort of ridges that help hold more dressing on the noodle.
+I like to use Barilla brand specifically because it has sort of ridges that help hold more dressing on the noodle.
 Any brand will do, as long as it’s elbows!

 When I say minced carrots, I mean it.
 You don’t want to puree them or anything, just cut them as small as you can but still retain a bit of carrot.
-I started with shredded carrots and then chopped them with my best chef’s to chop it up into bits.
+I started with shredded carrots and then chopped them with my best chef’s knife to chop it up into bits.
 You also want to go straight into the bowl with the carrots after cutting them so that any liquid that comes out will seep into the dressing and not the cutting board.

 Now Let’s Get Cookin’!